 Some market participants are so greedy that they fall into any kind of get-rich-quick tips and suggestions.
 They don’t do their own research before investing.

 Some fraudsters try to get these greedy investors and traders to their network using different types of methods such as by asking to join social media network sites to get tips, sending unsolicited emails, SMS and calls.

 When certain investors and traders fall into the trap, these fraudsters make money either by selling or buying stocks.
-You can also be asked to transfer a certain amount of money to their account in order to get stock market tips.
+You can be asked to transfer a certain amount of money to their account in order to get stock market tips.

-Below in this article we have discussed certain types of stock market frauds and scams these fraudsters are using and how you can avoid them.
+Below in this article we have discussed certain types of stock market scams these fraudsters are using and how you can avoid them.

 Avoid Unsolicited Calls, SMS and Emails

 You need to be very careful about phone calls, email and SMS received out of the blue for investing in stocks, bonds and mutual funds.

 These people are so good at pitching their right objective, that you will not be in a position to think before putting your money into it.
 By the way, it’s not investing, if you go by these unsolicited calls, SMS and email, it means you are speculating.

 What is the chance of getting your money back?
 Who knows, what will be the outcome.